-While I found myself using Shiny more and more,(a) I discovered Radiant which provides a very nice interactive playground for exploratory data analysis.
+While I found myself using Shiny more and more1, I discovered Radiant which provides a very nice interactive playground for exploratory data analysis.
 It is built on top of Shiny but it incorporates several nifty additions like Pivot Tables or a dedicated panel to build GGplot2 graphics.
 In the same spirit, but using Vega, Pole✭ is one of the interactive environment developed at the UW IDL (see also Lyra).

 I have been using Spacemacs every day for more than five weeks and I must admit that it really rocks.
 I dropped some words about it a year ago but I think it has now reached full maturity.
-Since I keep using Spacemacs in Emacs mode, I'm as comfortable with editing my text files than I was with my old Emacs.
-As usual, I started writing a post describing my feeling about Spacemacs, but it's always in my draft inbox.
-Incidently, switching to Spacemacs also led me to take another look at Atom, which comes with a pretty nice theme ("One Dark", also available for Emacs) and a clean UI.
-For Julia users, Juno is built on top of Atom, using Ink,(b) which aims to be
+Since I keep using Spacemacs in Emacs mode, I’m as comfortable with editing my text files than I was with my old Emacs.
+As usual, I started writing a post describing my feeling about Spacemacs, but it’s always in my draft inbox.
+Incidently, switching to Spacemacs also led me to take another look at Atom, which comes with a pretty nice theme (“One Dark”, also available for Emacs) and a clean UI.
+For Julia users, Juno is built on top of Atom, using Ink2, which aims to be

 a toolkit for building IDEs in Atom – in particular, it’s aimed at providing the UI pieces necessary to build richly interactive, live environments for programming – inspired by the likes of SmallTalk, Lisp, LightTable, DevTools, Swift, and others.